virtualizebrief/collection/bonus/rehabconnect/readme.md

 - Run RehabConnect & close message window

 # Launcher files
 Find a unc path or network location to put the files in a folder named `RehabConnect`.
-Edit each file to put in your unc path.

 - launcher-rehabconnect.bat
 - launcher-rehabconnect.ps1

+Edit bat file to put in your path.
+Edit ps1 in `# You configure these` settings.

 # Download RehabConnect
 [RehabConnect downloader](https://npc-prodoc.udsmr.org/NTST_LCMC/NTST.RehabConnect.Windows/Netsmart.RehabConnect.application)